Join Our Holiday VIP List

 1. Frankincense

-The pain relieving ability of aromatherapy massage was tested with patients struggling with cancer.
+The pain-relieving ability of aromatherapy massage was tested with patients struggling with cancer.
 They were treated with an aromatherapy hand massage that included frankincense, and their pain was relieved significantly.
 (10) Because there is a connection between inflammatory processes and pain, oils that are anti-inflammatory (as we will see below) are often analgesic, as well.
-Frankincense has this dual role.
+Frankincense essential oil has this dual role.

-These pain-relieving essential oils for arthritis can be used in diffusers, topical body care products, and can be directly inhaled.
-It’s one of the main ingredients in my favorite essential oil pain-relief roll-on recipe.
+These essential oils for pain and inflammation can be used in diffusers, topical body care products, and directly inhaled.
+Frankincense essential oil is one of the main ingredients in my favorite essential oil pain-relief roll-on recipe.

 2. Lavender

-As an anti-inflammatory oil, lavender can help to relieve the painful swelling and inflammation that arthritis, in its various forms, creates.
+As an anti-inflammatory agent, lavender oil can help to relieve the painful swelling and inflammation that arthritis, in its various forms, creates.
 Lavender is an analgesic as well, tackling arthritic pain from multiple angles.
 (11)

-Since lavender can be used for anxiety and depression, it may also help to relieve secondary issues that arise in a life of a person in chronic pain.
-Its gentle nature makes lavender a reliable choice for most people’s use and application.
+Since lavender oil can be used for anxiety and depression, it may also help to relieve secondary issues that arise in the life of a person with chronic pain.
+Its gentle nature and myriad of therapeutic properties help make lavender a reliable choice for most people’s use and application.

 3. Roman Chamomile

 Roman chamomile essential oil is regularly used for its calming, soothing, and anti-inflammatory effects.
-(12) As a whole herb, chamomile is renowned for its healing, soothing, and calming effects.
-The essential oil isolates some of these abilities, especially as an anti-inflammatory substance.
+(12) As a whole herb, chamomile is renowned for its relaxing, and calming effects, making it popular in homegrown herb tea gardens.
+The essential oil isolates some of these abilities, especially as an anti-inflammatory effects.

-To work the anti-inflammatory compounds into the skin and onto joints and other sites of pain, add roman chamomile to topical massage oils.
-You can also diffuse chamomile for relaxing an anxious or depressed mind.
+To work the anti-inflammatory compounds into the skin and onto joints and other sites of pain, add Roman chamomile to topical, anti-inflammatory massage oils.
+You can also diffuse chamomile to relax an anxious or depressed mind.

-Note: Those with allergies to ragweed will want to test chamomile first as they are related.
+Note: Those with allergies to ragweed will want to test chamomile with a small skin patch first as the plants are related.

 4. Yarrow

-Yarrow is a soothing and healing herb, and its essential oil also carries anti-inflammatory components that can be beneficial for arthritic ailments.
-Yarrow essential oil is used in many anti-inflammatory preparations, and is part of the Ayurvedic tradition.
+Yarrow is a soothing and healing herb, and its essential oil also carries anti-inflammatory components that are beneficial for arthritic ailments.
+Yarrow essential oil is used in many anti-inflammatory preparations and is part of the Ayurvedic tradition.
 (13)

-Topical preparations of yarrow essential oils for arthritis can help to improve anti-inflammatory and pain relieving combinations.
+Topical preparations of yarrow essential oils for arthritis can help to improve anti-inflammatory and pain-relieving combinations to relieve acute inflammation.
 Making the most of synergistic reactions – oils working together to make each other more effective – creates special blends that help to relieve pain and inflammation for your specific arthritis conditions.

 5. Wintergreen